 Give Them Something Cold To Chew

 You can get lots of freezer-friendly toys from the pet store designed to help soothe teething puppy’s gums.
 But you can also do your own DIY version at home with a frozen carrot or ice cubes.
-Your puppy’s gums could become quite sore and inflamed when they are teething, so chewing on something cold provides great relief and help your pup feel a lot more comfortable.
+Your puppy’s gums could become quite sore and inflamed when they are teething, so chewing on something cold provides great relief and helps your pup feel a lot more comfortable.

 Puppy-Proof Your Home

 When your puppy is teething and wanting to chew on everything it can get its teeth on, you need to be extra careful with items lying around your home that could be dangerous.
-Make sure any loose wires are secured and inaccessible, keep any toxic plants well out of their reach, as well as shoes or items of clothing with loose parts.
-Bitter sprays can also be useful as they create a nasty taste that your pup hates and discourage them from chewing that area.
+Make sure any loose wires are secured and inaccessible, and keep any toxic plants well out of their reach, as well as shoes or items of clothing with loose parts.
+Bitter sprays can also be useful as they create a nasty taste that your pup hates and discourage them from chewing in that area.

 Provide Plenty Of Stimulation

 Distraction is often key when it comes to preventing chewing and giving your dog some relief from their discomfort.
-Keeping them occupied with enough exercise, as well as mental stimulation from games and interaction with family and other pets is really important.
+Keeping them occupied with enough exercise, as well as mental stimulation from games and interaction with family and other pets, is really important.

 Your puppy needs to know which items are off-limits when it comes to chewing.
-The only thing they should be chewing is their toys.
+The only thing they should be chewing on is their toys.
 Positive reinforcement and high-quality reward is the most effective technique.
 You should never punish your dog for bad behavior.
 Simple commands and giving them their own toy followed by a reward is the best way to encourage good behaviors, but if you aren’t sure, get in touch with a registered trainer or behaviorist for support and advice.